modulocity/automationstationgame.com/_posts/devlog-27.md

 One of the design questions I grappled with was how the category tabs should look on the top left of the codex.
 I experimented with both text and icons (placeholder in the mock-up) and ultimately decided that the improved readability of the text was the better option.

 As I mentioned above, one important feature of the codex is to display recipes.
-Players should be able to see what buildings they need to use to craft an item and all of the required ingredients.
+Players should be able to see what buildings they need to use to craft an item and all of its required ingredients.
 Here is the mock-up for different kinds of crafting and smelting recipes:

 <figure class="align-center">
     <a href="/assets/images/devlogs/devlog_27/codex_recipes.png"><img src="/assets/images/devlogs/devlog_27/codex_recipes.png"></a>